Glasfabrik Lamberts: Production

 Glasfabrik Lamberts is the only independent manufacturer of cast glass to produce profile glass, ornamental glass, wired glass and antimony-free solar glass.

 Since 1996 the company has manufactured all its types of glass with the aid of an oxygen-fired glass melting furnace and sold them as EcoGlass, and it still the only producer of architectural glass to do so.
 Up to 50% waste glass is used in the various glass products and 100% of the glass waste is recycled.
 Since 2011 the entire production facility and offices have been completely powered by green electricity from Bavarian hydroelectric power plants.

 Big Ben

-During the Big Ben's 2017 renovation, the original Victorian glass plates used for the dials were removed and replaced with faithful reproductions made in Germany by Glasfabrik Lamberts.
+During Big Ben's 2017 renovation, the original Victorian glass plates used for the dials were removed and replaced with faithful reproductions made in Germany by Glasfabrik Lamberts.